NVIDIA-AI-IOT/tao-toolkit-triton-apps/README.md

   --dataset_convert_config DATASET_CONVERT_CONFIG
                         Path to the Pose Classification dataset conversion config.
   --test_dir TEST_DIR   Path to the Re Identification test image directory.
+  --obj_file OBJ_FILE   Path to CAD model with OBJ format, only use for the object pose estimation.
+  --intrinsic_file      Path to the camera intrinsic matrix txt file.
+  --bbox                2d bounding box (umin,vmin,umax,vmax) for the initialization of FoundationPose.
 ```

 Assuming that a Triton inference server with a valid Detectnet_v2 TensorRT engine has